Affine Deligne-Lusztig varieties via the double Bruhat graph I: Semi-infinite orbits: Introduction

 \section{Introduction}

 Shimura varieties play a central role in the Langlands program.
-By giving the Shimura variety an interpretation as a moduli space (e.g.\ of certain abelian varieties), one obtains an integral model whose generic fibre recovers the original Shimura variety \cite{Rapoport2002, Kisin2018, Pappas2023}.
+By giving the Shimura variety an interpretation as a moduli space (e.g.\ of certain abelian varieties), one obtains an integral model whose generic fibre recovers the original Shimura variety \cite{Rapoport2005, Kisin2018, Pappas2023}.
 The special fibre of such an integral model is then known as the mod $p$ reduction of the Shimura variety.
 In the case of a parahoric level structure, the geometry of each special fibre is closely related to the geometry of corresponding affine Deligne--Lusztig varieties.
 Similar affine Deligne--Lusztig varieties occur in the special fibres of moduli spaces of local $G$-shtukas \cite{Viehmann2018}.

-Given a reductive group $G$ defined over a local field $F$ and a parahoric subgroup $K\subset G(\breve F)$, we associate the affine Deligne--Lusztig variety $X_x^K(b)$ to any two elements $x$ and $b$ in $G(\breve F)$ \cite[Definition~4.1]{Rapoport2002}.
+We consider a reductive group $G$ defined over a local field $F$, whose completion of the maximal unramified extension we denote by $\breve F$.
+Given a parahoric subgroup $K\subset G(\breve F)$, we associate the affine Deligne--Lusztig variety $X_x^K(b)$ to any two elements $x$ and $b$ in $G(\breve F)$ \cite[Definition~4.1]{Rapoport2005}.
 It is defined as locally closed subvariety of the partial flag variety associated with $K$.
-It has the structure of a finite-dimensional ind-scheme or ind-perfect scheme over the residue field $k$ of $\breve F$, whose geometric points are given by
+It has the structure of a finite-dimensional scheme or perfect scheme over the residue field $k$ of $\breve F$, whose geometric points are given by

 Here, $\sigma$ denotes the Frobenius of $\breve F/F$.
 One notes that the affine Deligne--Lusztig variety depends, up to isomorphism, only on the double coset $KxK\subset G(\breve F)$ and the $\sigma$-conjugacy class $[b] = \{g^{-1}b\sigma(g)\mid g\in G(\breve F)\}$.
 The intersection of these two sets $KxK\cap [b]$ is known as Newton stratum and its geometry is closely related to that of the affine Deligne--Lusztig variety.
 The most important questions, in increasing order of difficulty, are the following: \begin{enumerate}[(Q1)] \item When is $X_x(b)$ empty?
 Equivalently, when is the Newton stratum empty? \item If $X_x(b)\neq\emptyset$, what is its dimension? \item How many irreducible components of any given dimension does $X_x(b)$ have? \end{enumerate} The final question is especially interesting when the given dimension is equal to $\dim X_x(b)$, i.e.\ if one asks for the top dimensional irreducible components.
 The number of such irreducible components will in general be infinite.
 However, the $\sigma$-centralizer of $b$,